floor096/freeCodeCamp-Solutions/README.md

 # freeCodeCamp-Solutions
-Here are my proyects from freeCodeCamp.
+Here are my proyects from the Responsive Web Design course in freeCodeCamp.